Battle of the Plains of Abraham: Overview

 As the Seven Years' War entered its later stages through 1758 and 1759, French forces and colonies in northeastern North America came under renewed attack from British armies.
 In 1758 after their defeat in July at the Battle of Carillon, the British took Louisbourg in August, causing Atlantic Canada to fall into their hands, and opening the sea route to attack Quebec.
 The British also captured Fort Frontenac in the same month, costing the French supplies for the Ohio Valley campaign.
 When some of the Indian supporters of the French made peace with the British, France was forced to draw its troops back.
 The French leaders, specifically Governor de Vaudreuil and General Montcalm, were unsettled by the British successes.
 However, Quebec was still able to protect itself as the British prepared a three-pronged attack for 1759.

 James Wolfe expected to lead 12,000 men, but was greeted by only approximately 7,000 regular troops, 400 officers, and 300 gunners.
-He was supported by a fleet of 49 ships and 140 smaller craft led by Admiral Charles Saunders.
+He was supported by a fleet of 49 ships and 140 smaller craft led by Vice-Admiral of the Blue Charles Saunders.